 To enable this, when composing a message, look out for the timed padlock icon to customize your options.

-Have you ever sent out an email mistakenly and you were worried that the recipient might forward or download it.
-You can enable the feature that allows you prevent others from forwarding, copying, downloading, or printing your message.
+Have you ever sent out an email mistakenly and you were worried that the recipient might forward or download it?
+You can enable the feature that allows you to prevent others from forwarding, copying, downloading, or printing your message.

 Gmail also lets you protect sensitive messages with a two-factor authentication code — delivered via text to a specified number — to make sure only the intended recipient is able to open it.